nookit-dev/bnkit/_docs/gpt-utils/explain.md

-This file exports a function called "createDebugPromptFromInputOutput" which takes in two strings (input and output) and an optional object parameter with three optional properties (functionName, moduleName, and additionalContentToAppend) and returns a string.
-The function concatenates the input and output strings with some optional information (function name, module name, and additional content) to create a debugging prompt.
-This prompt can be used to help identify issues with code.
+This file exports a type called DebugPromptOptions and a function called createDebugPromptFromInputOutput.
+The function takes in two string parameters (input and output) and an optional object parameter (options) that can have properties of functionName, moduleName, and additionalContentToAppend.

+The function creates a string that displays the input and output of a given task/problem, including any additional content specified in the options object.
+If functionName or moduleName are specified, they will be included in the display string as well.

-This module depends on TypeScript.
+This module does not depend on any other modules.

-Features:
-- Takes in input/output strings and optional parameters
-- Creates a debugging prompt with relevant information
-- Output is a markdown string

-Overall, this module serves as a helpful debugging tool for developers.
+The main feature of this module is to create a debug prompt for displaying input/output for a specific task/problem.
+The prompt can be customized with additional information such as function or module names.

+In technical terms, this module takes in two strings and an optional object parameter.
+It then creates a new string by concatenating the input and output strings along with any additional content specified in the options object.
+If functionName or moduleName are specified, they are also concatenated into the string.
+Finally, the resulting string is returned.
+The module utilizes basic string manipulation techniques and optional parameter handling.